OneDrive retention and deletion

 A user is deleted from the Microsoft 365 admin center or is removed through Active Directory synchronization.

-If a manager is specified for the deleted account, the manager will receive an email telling them they have access to the OneDrive, and that the OneDrive will be deleted at the end of the retention period.
+If a manager is specified for the deleted user, the manager will receive an email telling them they have access to the OneDrive, and that the OneDrive will be deleted at the end of the retention period.
+For info about specifying a user's manager in the Azure Active Directory admin center, see Add or update a user's profile information.

 If a manager isn't specified for the user account, but a secondary owner was entered in the SharePoint admin center, the secondary owner will receive an email telling them they have access to the OneDrive, and that the OneDrive will be deleted at the end of the retention period.